camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 ## Business transactions

 Modern systems are highly distributed across the network.
 In such systems, you cannot rely on technical ACID transactions for consistency, but need to elevate decisions around consistency or regaining consistency to the business level.
-See [Achieving consistency without transaction managers](https://blog.bernd-ruecker.com/achieving-consistency-without-transaction-managers-7cb480bd08c) for additional background on this.
+Refer to [Achieving consistency without transaction managers](https://blog.bernd-ruecker.com/achieving-consistency-without-transaction-managers-7cb480bd08c) for additional background on this.

 ### Compensation